ooni/spec/backends/bk-003-collector.md

 The request body MUST be a JSON format OONI measurement.
 The `Content-Type` header SHOULD be set accordingly.

-Upon receiving this request, the collector MUST behave like it received an update request for an existing OONI report.
-Any `report_id` in the measurement SHOULD NOT be considered.
-The collector MUST generate a new `report_id` and add it to the measurement.
-In this case, the collector cannot of course store the original measurement but must instead save on disk the serialized measurement with the correct report ID.
+Upon receiving this request, the collector MUST behave like the client performed the following operations:

+1. opened a report

+2. submitted the measurement as part of the report

+3. closed the report

+Of course, when processing the measurement submitted using this API, the collector will ignore any `report_id` field and overwrite it using the `report_id` it generated for the measurement.
+Also, of course, this API cannot store the original measurement submitted by the client, since it needs to change the measurement to overwrite its `report_id`.

 In case of success, the collector MUST return to the client a JSON body containing at least the following fields: